RadeonOpenCompute/ROCm_Documentation/Archived_Documentation/Installation.rst

-Q. What are the available options other than the --usecase in the amdgpu-install script?
+Question: What are the available options other than the --usecase in the amdgpu-install script?

 Ans: The following command lists all possible options users can provide in the amdgpu-install script.